Ryan Nelsen: Christchurch United

 Nelsen played for Christchurch United from 1995 to 1998.
 Even after he relocated to the United States, he played his last season with the club when he was home for a semester's sabbatical from his university football scholarship with Greensboro College.

 DC United

 Nelsen was drafted fourth overall in the 2001 MLS SuperDraft by D.C.
 United, with whom he spent four years in Major League Soccer (MLS).
 After emerging as a starter in 2002, Nelsen was named team captain in 2003, replacing Marco Etcheverry, as well as winning the team's Defender of the Year Award and being named to the league's Best XI.
 Again, in 2004 after leading United to its fourth MLS Cup, he was named the Best XI.
 In four years in MLS, Nelsen had seven goals and five assists.

 Blackburn Rovers

-Nelsen was signed by Blackburn Rovers on a free transfer in January 2005, shortly after the completion of the 2004 MLS season.
-In the summer of 2005, after just six months at the club, Nelsen signed a new three-year contract after impressing manager Mark Hughes and helping to turn Blackburn's defence into one of the toughest in the Premiership.
-Nelsen was successfully awarded a work permit on appeal after the initial application had been refused due to New Zealand being ranked outside the top seventy in the FIFA World Rankings.